 - Questions regarding personal interest, qualities, personal characteristics and motivation.
-For example: what kind of organization suits me best, what a I good at and what am I less good at? - Job interview skills: writing a letter of application, CV, job interview, assessment, personal pitch, networking - Career planning/job marketing: how do I approach job search? - Academic career planning: should I choose a master or a gap year? - What type of job suits me best with regards to my personal load capacity and functional limitations?
+For example: what kind of job suits me, what a I good at and what am I less good at and what do I find important? - Job interview skills: writing a letter of application, CV, job interview, assessment, personal pitch, networking - Job marketing: how do I approach job search? - Academic career planning: should I choose a master or a gap year? - What type of job suits me best with regards to my personal load capacity and functional limitations? - Check CV or LinkedIn profile